techstars-archive/code-challenge/README.md

 ![step 5](Step_5.png)

-### Part 6 : Stretch Challenge
+### Part 6 : Stretch Challenges
 This section of the challange in not required but would give us greater insight into your abilities.
+Pick and choose the stretch challenges as you like.

+A. Create a test suite for your application, writing unit and or functional tests that adequately cover the code base.
+TDDers will have already completed this stretch challenge.
-1. Using the libraries and image hosting service of your choice, add the ability to upload images to a company.
+B. Using the libraries and image hosting service of your choice, add the ability to upload images to a company.
 Then add the image into the index, show, and edit page.
-2. Sign-up for a Heroku account and deploy your application to the web.
+C. Sign-up for a Heroku account (or other provider) and deploy your application to the web.
 Please provide us with deployed URL.
+Bonus points for using a provider other than Heroku.